Paulo-Augusto12/Lets-play-discord-bot/readme.md

 ### Giveaways

-The bot will receive an store option interaction and return the most popular giveaway game for this stora
+The bot will receive an store option interaction and return the most popular giveaway game for this store

+### Roll a dice

+The bot will roll a dice acccording with the user selected dice option